irsl/ADB-Backup-APK-Injection/README.md

 ```
 adb backup -f backup.ab -apk com.searchlab.backupagenttest
 ```

+(You could create a full system backup as well, the exploit will be still successful.)

 Step 3 (optional): If you want to examine the backup archive just created, use the [ABE](https://github.com/nelenkov/android-backup-extractor) tool:
 ```